mkenney/docker-devenv/README.md

-# .bdlmrc
+# dev

-`.bdlmrc` provides a rich `bash` shell environment aimed at software developers, but should be useful for for all types of digital content creation.
+`dev` provides a rich [`bash`](https://github.com/bdlm/.bdlm/blob/main/README.md)-based project-oriented shell environment for software developers, but should be useful for for all types of digital content creation.

 ## ABOUT

-This project began as a way to easily move a consistent working enviroment around from system to system, but quickly became a full-fledged, well-rounded IDE.
-The goal of this project is to have a fully isolated, lightweight, consistent, virtual environment dedicated to each individual project someone may be working on.
+This project began as a way to easily move a consistent working enviroment around from system to system, but quickly became a well-rounded IDE.
+The goal of this project is to have a fully isolated, lightweight, consistent, virtual environment dedicated to an individual project.

-The "environments" are managed by an intuitive CLI tool, each one containing common development tools needed for most day-to-day tasks (code development, run scripts in various langunages, etc.).
+The "environments" are managed by an intuitive CLI tool, each one containing common development tools needed for most day-to-day tasks (code development, script execution in various langunages, etc.).
 The `dev` CLI tool allows treating a `docker` container instance, via the [volume mount system](https://docs.docker.com/storage/volumes/), as an individual project.
 Essentially, a fully dedicated, extremely lightweight, [Ubuntu 20.04 LTS (Focal Fossa) 64-bit Linux](https://releases.ubuntu.com/20.04/) instance dedicated to a single project.
-The [docker image](https://hub.docker.com/r/bdlm/.bdlmrc) can easily be extended to suit your own needs.
+The [docker image](https://hub.docker.com/r/bdlm/.bdlmrc) can easily be extended to suit the specific needs of a project.

-Because

 ## Installation

-Installation is really just copying a fairly simple bash script into your path, but the script makes use of [Docker](https://www.docker.com/) and assumes that you can [run `docker` commands without sudo](https://docs.docker.com/engine/install/linux-postinstall/):
+Installation is really just a matter of copying a bash script into your path, but the script makes use of [Docker](https://www.docker.com/) and assumes that you can [run `docker` commands without sudo](https://docs.docker.com/engine/install/linux-postinstall/):

+### Docker

 1. Install docker on your system.
 This command varies from system to system so you're on your own, but there are tons of [instructions online](https://www.google.com/search?q=install+docker&oq=install+docker&aqs=chrome.0.0l2j69i60l3j0.1975j0j1&sourceid=chrome&ie=UTF-8) so it should be easy.
 For example, if you happen to be using a Debian-based system it's as simple as `sudo apt-get install docker`.
 If you're on a Mac, things are less simple but still [pretty easy](https://docs.docker.com/engine/installation/mac/).
 1. Linux users will want to make sure your user can [run `docker` commands without sudo](https://docs.docker.com/engine/install/linux-postinstall/).

+### `dev`

-1. Mac users will need to add some core utilities before proceeding to get super unusual rarely used unique functionality like `realpath` (some barebones Linux distributions may need to install some similar packages)...
+1. MacOS users will need to add some core utilities before proceeding in order to get super unusual rarely used unique functionality such as `realpath` (some barebones Linux distributions may need to install some similar packages)...
   * Install [Homebrew](http://brew.sh/)
   * Run `brew install coreutils`
   * Add `/usr/local/opt/coreutils/libexec/gnubin` to your path (see the output of `brew install coreutils` for the exact path)
 1. Select an installation directory in your path for the `dev` utility (lets assume `/usr/bin`) and run:
-  * `sudo wget -nv -O /usr/bin/dev https://raw.githubusercontent.com/bdlm/.bdlmrc/master/bin/dev`
+  * `sudo wget -nv -O /usr/bin/dev https://raw.githubusercontent.com/bdlm/dev/master/bin/dev`
   * `sudo chmod +rwx /usr/bin/dev` (write permission lets it `self-update` as any user).
   * `dev self-update`

-### Docker image
+## Docker image

 * [bdlm/.bdlmrc](https://hub.docker.com/r/bdlm/.bdlmrc)